Temporary Open Burning Restrictions in Unincorporated Lake County

 Recreational fires that are no larger than 3’ x 3’ x 3’ used for warming, cooking, and other recreational purposes are still permitted on all days of the week.
 Burning garbage, refuse, or construction materials remain prohibited.

 Why was the ordinance put in place?

 A temporary ordinance has been in place for much of 2020 and 2021 in recognition of the increased risk of negative health impacts from open burning on individuals infected with COVID-19.

-Lake County is in early stages of considering reasonable permanent restrictions on open burning and consolidated waste hauling services in the unincorporated areas.
+Lake County is currently considering reasonable permanent restrictions on open burning and consolidated waste hauling services in the unincorporated areas.
 The public is invited to learn more about the issue and share their input, questions and concerns directly to the County’s project team through this interactive website.

 How will the temporary ordinance be enforced?